 And finally…

-Evernote, 1Password, Todo Cloud are absolutely the must-have apps for my iPhone; these are the apps I use most often, and most gratefully, on it.
+Evernote, 1Password/NordPass, Todo Cloud are absolutely the must-have apps for my iPhone; these are the apps I use most often, and most gratefully, on it.
 Some also-rans you may want to check out are: Dropbox (as I mentioned in this post), XE Currency Pro (for FX calculations e.g. to check how many Singapore $ is £150 at today’s rates… very handy for quick calculations when on vacation, via an excellent GUI), Flipboard (newsfeed amalgamation: via an addictively-flickable interface), WeatherPro (German weather forecasting app: efficiently accurate!).
 But do check out my core three must-haves.
 They really are life-enhancing, and make it truly worthwhile to carry a smartphone around if, like me, you rarely use it as a phone!